(keep reading to learn what happened)

 You can learn more about this incident in this article from the Las Vegas Review-Journal.

-To see some other Las Vegas Bar Rescue episodes, you can check out these updates:
+If you want to see some other Las Vegas Bar Rescue episodes, you can check out these updates:

 Or, you can check out my full list of all 21+ Las Vegas Bar Rescue episodes, which makes it one of the most-visited cities from the show.